 In this course, the alphanumeric, symbol and punctuation keys are reviewed, emphasizing the touch method.
 Computer keyboarding fundamentals and techniques are taught, including basic formatting, proofreading skills, straight-copy skill development and correct computer keyboarding posture and technique.

-Prerequisite: permission of instructor, Placement by assessment strengthening basic keyboarding techniques.
+permission of instructor, Placement by assessment Prerequisite: